madelacroix/chess-app/README.md

 ### Websocket
-Websocket is what allows the server and client forders to be talking to each other.
+Websocket is what allows the server and client folders to be talking to each other.